 The Council decided not to revise the text of the Ecosystem strategy or Habitat substrategy.
 The Council does not disagree with the recommended text changes, but on the other hand they would not materially change the substance of the rationale, principles or general measures of the strategy or sub-strategy and would not affect at this time how the program is implemented.
-E.g., the recommended definition for "ecosystem function" is certainly more detailed and robust than the definition provided in the 2014 program, but each ultimately defines "ecosystem function" as the ability of environmental conditions understood as system to sustain a complex of healthy populations of fish, wildlife, and plants.
+E.g., the recommended definition for "ecosystem function" is certainly more detailed and robust than the definition provided in the 2014 Program, but each ultimately defines "ecosystem function" as the ability of environmental conditions understood as a system to sustain a complex of healthy populations of fish, wildlife, and plants.
 2014 Program, at 38.
 E.g., the Council agrees with and understands the value of reestablishing native fish species assemblages to support ecosystem function - as already recognized in both the first general measures of the Ecosystem Strategy and in the Habitat sub-strategy.
 Id., at 39, 41.
 At bottom and as will be noted often in these findings - the Council's review of these recommended text changes did not indicate that edits to the main text were needed for the program to be more effective.
+No entity commented on the draft Addendum to object to this approach.
 Recommended changes of this nature will be of value when the time comes again for a wholesale revision of the program's provisions.

-Oregon Department of Fish and Wildlife also recommended an additional measure in the Habitat sub-strategy to emphasize the importance of using research, monitoring, and evaluation results to iteratively track measurable ecological outcomes (e.g., species viability, threats status/trends, management action effectiveness) and strategically guide future ecosystem protection and restoration actions.
+Oregon Department of Fish and Wildlife also recommended an additional measure in the Habitat sub-strategy to emphasize the importance of using research, monitoring, and evaluation results to track measurable ecological outcomes (e.g., species viability, threats status/trends, management action effectiveness) and strategically guide future ecosystem protection and restoration actions.

-One central purpose of Part I of the draft Addendum is to use monitoring and other information and analyses to better track how the program strategies, including the Ecosystem Function strategy and Habitat sub-strategy, are contributing to achieving the program goals and objectives.
-This includes adding a set of habitat strategy performance indicators and a commitment to continue working with others to improve the monitoring and evaluation framework especially for tracking and assessing the benefits of habitat improvement actions and using that information in decisionmaking.
-Draft 2020 Addendum, at 22, 24-25.
+Note that one central purpose of the draft Part I of the Addendum is to use monitoring and other information and analyses to better track how the program strategies, including the Ecosystem Function strategy and Habitat sub-strategy, are contributing to achieving the program goals and objectives.
+This includes identifying a set of habitat strategy performance indicators and a commitment to continue working with others to improve the monitoring and evaluation framework especially for tracking and assessing the benefits of habitat improvement actions and using that information in decisionmaking.
+Draft 2020 Addendum, at 22, 24-25 (to be finalized later in 2020).